grafana/mimir/tutorials/play-with-grafana-mimir/README.md

 1. Click to "New alert rule".
 1. Configure the alert rule:
    1. Type `MimirNotRunning` in the "Rule name" field.
    1. Choose `Cortex managed alert rule` in the "Rule type" field.
+Make sure to select "managed alert rule" and not "managed recording rule."
    1. Choose `Mimir` in the "Select data source" field.
    1. Select `example-namespace` in the "Namespace" field.
    1. Select `example-group` in the "Group" field.